gregsdennis/coding-for-smarties/_posts/2019-11-19-c-sharp-8-features-i-dont-hate.md

 I'll be going through [this list](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#switch-expressions) published by Microsoft.
 They give some examples and details that I won't get into here.

-> <small>Honestly, in typing this list, I realized that I haven't read much about many of these.
-Let's see how this goes!</small>
+***ASIDE** Honestly, in typing this list, I realized that I haven't read much about many of these.
+Let's see how this goes!*

 ### Readonly members